 Warren Buffett will go down in history as one of the most influential people of the last 60 years.
 He is quoted as being the fifth richest man in the world.
 In May 2025, Warren Buffett stepped down from an active role in Berkshire Hathaway.
 Today we honor him for his inspiration to average people who want to invest wisely through his simple strategies.
+Buffett’s ability to demystify the complexities of financial planning has made him a household name and a source of guidance for both novice and seasoned investors.

 - An Index Fund provides good long-term growth